Roobis-c/Basic-number-manipulation-coding-/README.md

 Hi coders🧑‍💻, Welcome🙏 to my respositories!!!
 Explore simple yet effective java programming codes designed to showcase foundational concepts .
 And Dive into discover clean code ,clear explanation and hands-on example...

 1. Number is automorphic or not ?
+2. Number is strong or not ?
+3.